chinchalinchin/elara/src/source/02_research/00_palindromes/01_palindromes.rst

 It highlights the concept of invariance under transformation.
 A Palindrome remains a Palindrome even when projected onto the *σ-reduced* Alphabet, demonstrating a kind of structural integrity that's independent of the specific representation.

-The condition (**Ζ ⋅ Σ**:sub:`σ`) *= inv*(**Ζ ⋅ Σ**:sub:`σ`) can be seen as defining an equivalence relation on the set of Sentences, where two Sentences are equivalent if they are Palindromes of each other in the *σ-reduced* space.
+The condition (*ζ*  ⋅ **Σ**:sub:`σ`) *= inv*(*ζ* ⋅ **Σ**:sub:`σ`) can be seen as defining an equivalence relation on the set of Sentences, where two Sentences are equivalent if they are Palindromes of each other in the *σ-reduced* space.

+This definition highlights that palindromes possess a structural integrity that is preserved even under the transformation of σ-reduction, demonstrating that their palindromic nature is not dependent on the presence of delimiters.

-**Definition 3.1.3: Perfect Palindromes**
+**Definition 3.1.4: Perfect Palindromes**

 Perfect Palindromes are defined as the set of Sentences **PP** that satisfy the following formula,

     ∀ ζ ∈ C:sub:`L`: ζ ∈ PP ↔ ζ = inv(ζ)

 Note the name given to this class of Sentences is premature.
 While the terminology will prove to be accurate, at this point in the analysis, one must be careful not to confuse Perfect Palindromes with Palindromes.
-It has not yet been shown the class of Sentences which satisfy Definition 3.1.3 also satisfy 3.1.2.
+It has not yet been shown the class of Sentences which satisfy Definition 3.1.4 also satisfy 3.1.3.

-Before verifying the class of Sentences which satisfy Definition 3.1.3 are indeed palindromes, the motivation for Definition 3.1.3 will briefly be explained.
+Before verifying the class of Sentences which satisfy Definition 3.1.4 are indeed palindromes, the motivation for Definition 3.1.4 will briefly be explained.

 This Definition implicitly captures the Character-level symmetry that's characteristic of perfect Palindromes.
 If a Sentence is its own inverse, it means that the sequence of Characters reads the same backward as forward.

-It also implicitly captures the Word-level symmetry, as the inversion operation takes into account the reversal of words within the sentence, by Theorem 2.3.5.
+It also implicitly captures the Word-level symmetry, as the inversion operation takes into account the reversal of words within the sentence, by Theorems 2.3.9 - 2.3.11.

 The following theorems will be used to validate the proposed class **PP** does indeed satisfy Definition 3.1.3, and thus Perfect Palindromes are a subset of the class Palindromes in any Language and its Corpus.

-**Theorem 3.1.3** PP ⊂ K
+**Theorem 3.1.7** PP ⊂ K

 In natural language, this theorem can be stated as follows: Perfect Palindromes are a subset of the Invertible Sentences in a Corpus.

+Assume *ζ* is arbitrary Sentence in **C**:sub:`L` such that,

+    1. ζ ∈ PP

-Assume *ζ ∈* **PP**.
-This means *ζ* is a Perfect Palindrome, so by Definition 3.1.3, *ζ = inv(ζ)*.
+This means *ζ* is a Perfect Palindrome, so by Definition 3.1.4,

-Since *ζ* is a Perfect Palindrome, it is also a Sentence, and therefore belongs to the Corpus C:sub:`L`.
-Because *ζ = inv(ζ)* and *ζ ∈* **C**:sub:`L`, it follows that *inv(ζ) ∈* **C**:sub:`L`.

-By Definition 2.2.2 of Invertible Sentences, since inv(ζ) ∈ C:sub:`L`, this means *ζ ∈* **K**.

-Therefore, if *ζ ∈* **PP**, then *ζ ∈* **K**.
-This implies **PP** *⊂* **K**. ∎

-Revised Theorem 3.1.3 Proof:

-Assume ζ ∈ PP. This means ζ is a Perfect Palindrome.

-By Definition 3.1.3, ζ = inv(ζ).
+    2. ζ = inv(ζ).

-By Definition 3.1.3, since ζ is a Perfect Palindrome, it is also a Sentence, and therefore belongs to the Corpus C:sub:L.
+Since *ζ* is a Perfect Palindrome, it is also a Sentence, and therefore,

+    3. ζ ∈ C:sub:`L`

-Because ζ = inv(ζ) and ζ ∈ C:sub:L, it follows that inv(ζ) ∈ C:sub:L.
+Because *ζ = inv(ζ)* and *ζ ∈* **C**:sub:`L`, it follows,

+    4. inv(ζ) ∈ C:sub:`L`.

-By Definition 2.2.2 of Invertible Sentences, since inv(ζ) ∈ C:sub:L, this means ζ ∈ K.
+By Definition 2.3.2 of Invertible Sentences,

+    5. inv(ζ) ∈ C:sub:`L` ↔ ζ ∈ K

+Therefore,

-Therefore, if ζ ∈ PP, then ζ ∈ K. This implies PP ⊂ K. ∎
+    6. ζ ∈ PP → ζ ∈* K.

+This in turn implies,

+    7. PP ⊂ K ∎

-**Theorem 3.1.4** ∀ ζ ∈ C:sub:`L`: ζ ∈ PP → (∀ α ∈ W:sub:`ζ`: α ∈ I)
+**Theorem 3.1.8** ∀ ζ ∈ C:sub:`L`: ζ ∈ PP → (∀ i ∈ N:sub:`Λ(ζ)`: ζ{i} ∈ I)

-In natural language, this theorem can be states as Follows: If a Sentence is Perfect Palindrome, then all of its Words are invertible.
+In natural language, this theorem can be states as Follows: If a Sentence is a Perfect Palindrome, then all of its Words are Invertible.

 Recall the definition of a subset,

     1. A ⊂ B ↔ (∀ x: x ∈ A → x ∈ B)

-Applying this definition to Theorem 3.1.3,
+Applying this definition to Theorem 3.1.7,

     2. ∀ ζ ∈ C:sub:`L`: ζ ∈ PP → ζ ∈ K

-From Theorem 2.3.5, it is known the consequent of this conditional implies the following,
+From Theorem 2.3.11, it is known the consequent of this conditional implies the following,

-    3. ∀ ζ ∈ C:sub:`L`: ζ ∈ K → (∀ α ∈ W:sub:`ζ`: α ∈ I)
+    3. ∀ ζ ∈ C:sub:`L`: ζ ∈ K → (∀ i ∈ N:sub:`Λ(ζ)`: ζ{i} ∈ I)

 Recall the tautology of *Hypothetical Syllogisms*, for any propositions *p*, *q* and *r*,